originjs/docs/docs/en/guide/tools/vue-codemod/manual-guide.md

 ### Delimiter

-In Vue 2, event internal statement can use `newline character` as the delimiter.
+In Vue2, event internal statement can use `newline character` as the delimiter.

 ```html
 <button